-It is easier to create information files and installation scripts before you create a prototype file.
-However, this order is not required.
-You can always edit the prototype file after changing your package contents.
-For more information on information files and installation scripts, see Chapter 3, Enhancing the Functionality of a Package (Tasks).
+It is easier to create information files and installation scripts before creating a prototype file.
+However, this is not required, and you can always edit the prototype file after changing your package contents.
+For more information on information files and installation scripts, see Chapter 3, Enhancing the Functionality of a Package.

-Determine which package objects will be absolute and which package objects will be relocatable, if not done already.
+Determine which package objects will be absolute and which will be relocatable, if not done already.

-For information that will help you complete this step, see The path Field.
+For information that will help you complete this task, see The path Field.

 Organize your package's objects to mimic their location on the target system.

-If you already organized your packages as described in Organizing a Package's Contents, note that you might need to make some changes based on your decisions in Step 1.
-If you have not organized your package yet, you should do so now.
-If you do not organize your package, you cannot use the pkgproto command to create a basic prototype file.
+If you already organized your packages as described in Organizing a Package's Contents, note that you may need to make some changes based on your decisions in Step 1.
+If you have not organized your package yet, you should do so now (otherwise you cannot use the pkgproto command to create a basic prototype file).

 For information on collectively relocatable objects, see Collectively Relocatable Objects.

-If your package has individually relocatable objects, create a request script to prompt the installer for the appropriate path name.
-Alternatively, create a checkinstall script to determine the appropriate path from file system data.
+If your package has individually relocatable objects, create a request script to prompt the installer for the appropriate path name or a checkinstall script to determine the appropriate path from file system data.